MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/windows-defender/Windows-Defender-Overview-for-Windows-Server-Technical-Preview.md

     -   **0** Always prompt.
 The Windows Defender service prompts you to confirm submission of all required files.
 This is the default setting for Windows Defender, but is not recommended for Windows Server 2016 Technical Preview installations without a GUI.

     -   **1** Send safe samples automatically.
-The Windows Defender service sends all files marked as ‚Äúsafe‚Äù and prompts for the remainder of the files.
+The Windows Defender service sends all files marked as ìsafeî and prompts for the remainder of the files.

     -   **2** Never send.
 The Windows Defender service does not prompt and does not send any files.